 Most people who prepare cacao add a few other ingredients as well.
 This might include some sweeteners to cut some of the bitter taste of the cacao seeds or other herbs to add further health benefits.

 There’s an endless variety of recipes available for preparing cacao, and there’s really no right or wrong way to do it.

-Sometimes I’ll even prepare the water first by making it into a tea before mixing it in with the cacao.
+Instead of using hot water you can also use herbal tea.
 Damiana or passionflower tea are my favorites — both of which offer unique synergy to the effects of the cacao itself and have a long history of use by Mesoamerican cultures.

 What You’ll Need to Get Started

 - Ceremonial grade cacao (pure cacao) — aim for around 15–40 grams (0.5–1.5 oz) per serving